joshau124/joshau124.github.io/essays/smart-stack-questions.md

 ## What's so SMART about questions?

 In your schools, a teacher might've said that there's no such thing as a "dumb question."
 While this is true, it might be hard to get meaningful results off of bad questions.
 Rather, it would be easier to get useful information asking a question that had been previously thought out and explored.
 SMART Questions solves these issues by setting guidelines for askers to ask questions in a way that attracts others to give helpful responses to assist in solving the problem.
-Learn more about SMART questions [here] (http://www.catb.org/esr/faqs/smart-questions.html), before continuing.
+Before continuing with this essay, learn more about SMART questions [here](http://www.catb.org/esr/faqs/smart-questions.html).

 ##

 <img class="img-fluid" src="../img/stack-overflow.png">